-- 1. Please refer to the SAEF General Regulations. - 2.
+- 1. Please refer to the SAEF General Regulations.
+See ANNEX 1 for VASA Code of Conduct. - 2.
 A Lunger or Coach may also act as the Chef d'Equipe. - 3.
 A Chef d'Equipe must be at least 21 years of age and must have a good knowledge of the Vaulting Rules.
 The Chef d' Equipe is responsible for the good behaviour of the vaulters under their care throughout the Event.
 The VASA Code of Conduct must always be adhered to and a yellow card warning will be issued for any violation of the Code of Conduct.
-Please see ANNEX 1 for VASA Code of Conduct.